Candice-Cao-0510/Battery-Comparison-Project/README.md

 ## Project Setup:

-download the project package to local
+-->     Download the project package to local

 -->     Open terminal